![]() |

 during the Peloponnesian War.

-We then walked some distance to the site of the ancient city walls and entrance gate.
-The walls were built in the 5th century bce by Themistocles (I suspect he had some help).
-The walls divided the city into an inner and outer part.
-There were two gates - the one we saw was the Dipylon Gate.
 Done with our exploring, it was about 1:00 so we headed back to the Plaka area for lunch and a short break on our own.
 Once again we just grabbed some gelato and wandered the Plaka.
 Then we met in the hotel lobby at 3:00 to transfer our luggage to the bus and head to Piraeus.
 There was a bit of a holdup as one of the ladies in our group took a wrong turn in the Plaka and ended up lost.
 She eventually found her way to the hotel and we headed off to Piraeus.
 It was a short drive to Piraeus harbour - maybe 30 minutes or so.
 Along the

 way we passed the football stadium where Olympiacos play.
 The bus rounded